ATI RN

 Correct Answer: B

-A) is important but not directly related to physical hazards.
+A) is important for psychological well-being but does not directly address physical hazards.
 Identifying industrial toxins (

-C) is crucial for chemical hazards, not physical hazards.
-The other choices are not provided, but measuring noise levels is the most relevant action for detecting physical hazards.
+C) is important for chemical hazards, not physical hazards related to noise.
+The other choices are not provided, but measuring noise levels is the most relevant action for detecting physical hazards in this scenario.

 Question 2 of 5